New Press (2024-Present)

 -

-[Poem Rocket] ... left me completely slack jawed after a highly inspired set ... the NYC band ... deftly married arty post-punk, intelligent lyricism, with high energy psych rock in their initial run ...
+One of those acts who left me completely slack jawed after a highly inspired set [at Dromfest 2024] was Poem Rocket, the NYC band who deftly married arty post-punk, intelligent lyricism, with high energy psych rock in their initial run ...

 —The Ash Gray Proclamation